workroomprds/LEWT/README.md

 ### The London Exploratory Workshop in Testing.
 LEWT is a peer workshop.
 It's a safe-ish place for a small group to explore ideas in software testing.
 LEWT01 was in 2005, and LEWT12 was in 2014, but it is currently inactive.
 This site exists to explain some of the ideas behind what we did.
-Other peer workshops do other things, and yours should, too.
+None of this is gospel: Other peer workshops do other things, and yours should, too.

+### What it was for
+I started LEWT because I found that peer workshops gave me more insights more quickly than any other format.
+My experience was with LAWST-format workshops, and though the LAWST handbook was a crucial source*, I wanted things that LAWST didn't.
+LAWST aimed to "crystalize", while I wanted to explore.
+I particularly valued diverse opinions held flexibly by interested people – and I wanted to avoid agenda-setting polemics.
+I sketched out something that gave made the group responsible for the content, the composition, and the shape of the day.
+We had an audio recording rather than a scribe.
+This had the happy side-effect (also an aim) of making workshops easy to organise.
+We didn't need a content owner, we didn't spend time deciding who might meet our standards, we took moments to decide who was on first.

+I was influenced by Open Space formats, and (oddly enough) by the TimeOut Guide to Country Walks.
+I expect that hindsight gives more reason and shape than was actually present.

-### Selecting people and content
+### Who comes, and what we talk about
-Composition is important.
 I'm often asked – by organisers – how I select people for LEWT.

 Short answer: We don't.

-Group composition is important – important enough to be left to the group.
+Group composition is important.
 I want a diversity of ideas, but if I selected the group, I expect that the group would reflect my biases.
-So we have a very simple approach to application and invitation - if someone asks if they can come, then they can.
+So /I/ don't select anyone. /We/ have a very simple approach to application and invitation - if someone asks if they can come, then they can.
 Done.

-The wrinkles, as always, are at the edges:
-- some people think they have a right to a seat: Currently, I ask prior participants to set the theme and the date, so they know before anyone else.
-This gives them precedence, but if they don't take the opportunity, they don't get to go.
-- too many people for the group: I tell people that there's a cutoff, what the cutoff is, and that people who apply when numbers are under the cutoff can come, and people who are later can't come.
-Personally, I think the max size for any peer group is rather under 20.
-- too many people for the room: I find a new room.
-Hasn't happened - our usual room takes 18 at a pinch, and that's us.
-- wrong people: who am I to judge?
-However, if someone applies out of the blue, I'll talk with them so that /they/ can judge if they're the right person.
-Usually their judgement is sound.

-If someone's interested enough to ask to come to LEWT and to give up their time to be part of it, then they're in - whether they 'fit' the group, or not.
-We have had people who didn't fit, and sometimes they've been wonderful contributors, sometimes they've triggered good conversations and interesting realignments.
-No one has walked out yet.
-A few participants have complained about others, and I can deal with that as facilitator if something is said early enough.
-I sometimes find my own comfort challenged – but I don't think it's my role to exclude someone, and I'm sure that the group is muscular enough to chew someone up and spit them out if it absolutely has to.
+We usually – but not inevitably – set a topic beforehand.
+It's usually one word.
+I may suggest some, I ask prior attendees to suggest others, and I pick one.

+I ask everyone to come prepared to offer a talk.
+People generally – but not inevitably – indicate their angle on the topic to the group as they claim their space.
+Talks are insubstantial; 10 minutes long at most.
+The important stuff lives in the discussions after the talk.

+We vote on which talks go first.
+We timebox the talks so that we have a chance of getting through most or all of them, but later talks may get less time.
+Sometimes people add or withdraw talks during the day.

 We don't have a content owner deciding what gets attention or priority, we don't have a scribe making public notes, we don't have a mission.
-We all agree at the outset to be facilitated, which helps - but we don't necessarily decide what 'facilitation' is.
+We do have a facilitator, and agree at the outset to be facilitated.

 I don't select people, and I don't select talks.
 To the extent that it matters, LEWT selects them.
 LEWT is a group, but it's not my group.
 It is, I hope, its own.

 ###Strategy